Top 10 Best SaaS Knowledge Base Software to Better Self-Service in 2026

 • Features like ‘Set Ticket Field Options’ and ‘Hide Fields’ should have been built-in into the system instead of users relying on third-party apps

-• I have noticed that its spam sensors get tripped up when our users post any kind of URL, and the ticket is basically ignored, and messages are thrown in the bit bucket.
+• I have noticed that its spam sensors get tripped up when our users post any URL.
+The ticket is basically ignored, and messages are thrown in the bit bucket.

 I have added Document360 to this list for its robust markdown editor that supports seamless documentation creation and formatting.
-It is ideal for technical writers and content managers who require precision and control over information layout and presentation.
+It is ideal for technical writers and content managers who require precision and control over the layout and presentation of information.

 It also allows for adding images, videos, and code snippets, which can significantly improve the comprehensiveness and clarity of articles.
 Its version control enables teams to track changes, revert to previous versions, and ensure their documentation remains accurate.

 The platform’s sophisticated search functionality employs machine learning algorithms to provide fast and relevant search results.
-It is capable of understanding user intent and delivering content that matches the queries effectively, a feature that significantly boosts the utility of the knowledge base.
+It is capable of understanding user intent and delivering content that effectively matches the queries, a feature that significantly boosts the utility of the knowledge base.

 • The support team is very quick to respond to support requests